-Audit firms, i.e., CPA firms engaged in providing audit and attestation services, numbered 2,407 at the end of March 2022, but they vary by service and business format.
+Audit firms, i.e., CPA firms engaged in providing audit and attestation services, numbered 2,382 at the end of March 2023, but they vary by service and business format.

 Audit and attestation services cover both statutory audits and non-statutory audits.
 Statutory audits are CPA audits required by the law.
 When CPA audits were first introduced, the only statutory audits were FIEA audits, but thereafter CPA audits under the Companies Act were introduced, and then educational corporation audits under the Act on Subsidies for Private Schools.
-There are now a multitude of statutory audits, including audits of labor unions, credit unions, credit associations, agricultural cooperatives, social welfare corporations and medical corporations, etc. A more detailed explanation of audit and attestation services is provided on page 21 ("C. Audited Companies, 1.
-Types of Audit and Attestation Services").
+There are now a multitude of statutory audits, including audits of labor unions, credit unions, credit associations, agricultural cooperatives, social welfare corporations and medical corporations, etc. Further explanation of audit and attestation services is provided on C. Audited Companies, 1.
+Types of Audit and Attestation Services.